Omg, my baby can read! No, not picking up a random book and deciphering the words or storyline, but reading the way a baby can read.

-From the time we are the smallest form of life, babies are developing their senses, such as hearing, and begin learning the sounds of life surrounding them.
-They can hear their mother’s voice growing more clearer by the week.
-Listening to their mother’s voice, they learn her tone, inflection, style, volume, pitch, and the rhythm of her speech.
+From the time we are the smallest form of life, babies develop their senses, such as hearing, and begin learning the sounds of life surrounding them.
+They can hear their mother’s voice growing clearer by the week.
+Listening to their mother’s voice, they learn her speech’s tone, inflection, style, volume, pitch, and rhythm.
 The family and friends she interacts with also teach the baby distinct sounds.

-One of the reasons this stage is so important to developing early literacy skills is because of the speech patterns developing in baby’s brains even before birth.
+This stage is critical to developing early literacy skills because of the speech patterns developing in babies’ brains before birth.
 Their brains are becoming wired to hear the flow of a sentence in their parent’s native language.
-All of this heard communication lays the foundation for the baby’s own future verbal communication that will later turn into written communication.
+All of this overheard communication lays the foundation for the baby’s future verbal communication, which will later turn into written communication.

 When should I read to a baby?

 Now!
 Right now!
 Read this post aloud whether the baby is in the tummy or right in front of you!
-It’s never too early too start reading to a child.
+It’s never too early to start reading to a child.

 As they get a little older, you’ll start to notice they are grabbing everything!
-That may be a great sign to start reading things they can hold with worrying about the condition of the item, such as board books or textured books.
-Read a variety of books from silly rhyming like Dr. Seuss, non-fiction like “Things That Go”, to any fictional story with pictures.
+That may be a great sign to start reading things they can hold without worrying about the item’s condition, such as board books or textured books.
+Read various books, from silly rhyming like Dr. Seuss, non-fiction like “Things That Go,” to any fictional story with pictures.

 The more visual the book is, the more you may notice your little one staring at the pages of color.
 This lap time of looking at books and listening to your voice reading is another huge foundational piece for learning to read!